• Skip to Content

 Students may choose to withdraw from the degree program or School at any time but should consult with their adviser and their Academic Program Manager prior to making this decision.
 Failure to maintain registration is considered a withdrawal from the School.

-The Department fully expects that students will be able to handle the course load; however, if students experience being overwhelmed, they are encouraged to contact their adviser(s), the Director of Graduate Education, Laura Camarata, lcamarata@jhu.edu (office 443-287-2723), the Senior Academic Program Manager, Frances Burman, FranBurman@jhu.edu (office 410-955-3926), the Academic Program Manager, Justin Switzer, jswitze4@jhmi.edu, (office 410-502-9288), the Office of Student Life (410-502- 2487), and/or JHSAP (443-287-7000).
+The Department fully expects that students will be able to handle the course load; however, if students experience being overwhelmed, they are encouraged to contact their adviser(s), the Director of Graduate Education, Dr. Noelle Vargas, nbrione1@jh.edu; the Senior Academic Program Manager, Frances Burman, FranBurman@jhu.edu (office 410-955-3926), the Academic Program Manager, Justin Switzer, jswitze4@jhmi.edu, (office 410-502-9288), the Office of Student Life (410-502- 2487), and/or JHSAP (443-287-7000).

 Student Funding

-Students registered full-time in the School are eligible for consideration for a number of scholarships, research fellowships, and endowed awards offered by the various departments of the School.
+Students registered in the School are eligible for consideration for a number of scholarships, research fellowships, and endowed awards offered by the various departments of the School.
 In general, notices of funding are announced in Term 2.
 Applicants should follow the instructions provided by the announcements.
 These awards are usually made in early spring for the upcoming academic year.
 A full list of such scholarships can be found on the School's website, which was developed to help students identify and secure outside sources of support for tuition and academic research.
 The Student Funding Guide is updated annually and serves a critical purpose in outlining support for graduate students.

 Contact Information

-Financial Aid Office, BSPH, Room E1002, (410) 955-3004
+Financial Aid Office, BSPH, (410) 955-3004

-Student Accounts and Business Services, BSPH, Room W1101, (410) 955-5725
+Student Accounts and Business Services, BSPH, (410) 955-5725

 Master's Level

-The Johns Hopkins School of Public Health (not the Department) provides Master’s Tuition Scholarships to all full-time MHS/SCM students.
-Master's students have the option of selecting either a 25% scholarship in year 1 and 50% scholarship in year 2 of training, or alternatively a 75% scholarship in their 2nd year of training.
+The Johns Hopkins School of Public Health (not the Department) provides Master’s Tuition Scholarships to full-time SCM students.
+Masters students have the option of selecting either a 25% scholarship in year 1 and 50% scholarship in year 2 of training, or alternatively a 75% scholarship in their 2nd year of training.
 Scholarships options are selected prior to graduate training and are implemented by the BSPH Office of Financial Aid Services.
 The Master’s Tuition Scholarship covers four terms only and is only awarded when students have registered for a minimum of 16 credits per term.
-In addition, Master's Degree candidates may qualify for endowments.
+In addition, Masters Degree candidates may qualify for endowments.
 Requests for nomination are issued every December, and applications are received and reviewed by the Department’s Honors and Awards Committee; award recipients are notified in the spring.

 Doctoral Level